brucewayne0011/phonon-app/README.md

 # phonon-app

 The application for creating, sending, and redeeming Phonons.

 It can be built to target Web, iOS, and Android platforms.

+To learn more about Phonon, visit [phonon.network](https://phonon.network) and to get help [join the PhononDAO Discord](https://discord.gg/8EhKQXsm).

 ## Dependencies